marykdb/maryk/core/documentation/datamodel.md

 }
 ```

-## Extending RootDataModels
+## Creating Derived DataModels

-DataModels cannot be extended in an OOP sense.
-But they can have properties which
+It is not possible to extend DataModels in a traditional object-oriented programming sense, but it is possible to
-can be of different types.
-This way it is possible to make a generic RootDataModel
+include properties of different types within a DataModel.
+This allows you to create a generic RootDataModel, such as a
-like a Timeline which can contain different flavors of DataModels below.
+Timeline, that can contain different varieties of DataModels.

-To accomplish this you create a MultiTypeDefinition mapping the different flavors
+To achieve this, you can create a MultiTypeDefinition that maps the different types of DataModels.
+The property that
-of DataModels.
-The property containing the value gets an extra type id.
-This type id
+holds the value will receive an additional type identifier.
+This type identifier can also be encoded into the key,
-can also be encoded into the key so data can be quickly queried on type.
+allowing for quick querying based on type.

 **Example**